|Project:||ESR-15: PhD at Merck Chemicals Ltd, United Kingdom|

 |Topic:||Design, characterization and manipulation of electronic spin interactions for efficient and stable organic solar cells|

 |Researcher (ESR):||Mr. Pierluigi Mondelli|

 Design, characterization and manipulation of electronic spin interactions for efficient and stable organic solar cells

-The successful candidate will advance OSC performance and improved OSC stability by the manipulation of electronic spin interactions in organic solar cells.
+The researcher will advance OSC performance and improved OSC stability by the manipulation of electronic spin interactions in organic solar cells.
 The performance and stability of these polymers will be evaluated in bulk heterojunction solar cells (normal & inverted architectures).
 Expertise in device characterization by UV/Vis, EQE, photo-CELIV, TPV, AFM, profilometry and JV analysis will be developed throughout the project.